 Apply for 2 year childcare funding online.
 Just remember to bring us a copy of your eligibility letter.

 Once you have been accepted for the ‘Two Year Early Learning Programme’, you’ll receive a letter confirming your eligibility, this will also confirm a date that your child will be eligible for.

-We have more information on Funded Childcare in Nottingham.
+We have more information on costs of childcare on Funded Childcare in Nottingham.
 You’ll also be able to find a downloadable application form.